-C.1 May I contribute to a Traditional IRA?
+C1.
+May I contribute to a Traditional IRA?

-If at the end of a tax year you are under the age of 701⁄2 and either you (or your spouse) have received compensation from employment for that year, you may establish and/or contribute to a Traditional IRA for that year.
-Compensation includes salary, wages, commissions, fees, tips and other income you or your spouse receive for your personal services, as well as taxable alimony and separate maintenance payments received under a decree of divorce or separate maintenance.
+If at the end of a tax year you are under the age of 701⁄2 and either you (or your spouse if filing jointly) have received compensation from employment for that year, you may establish and/or contribute to a Traditional IRA for that year.
+Compensation includes salary, wages, commissions, fees, tips and other income you (or your spouse if filing jointly) receive for your personal services, as well as taxable alimony and separate maintenance payments received under a decree of divorce or separate maintenance.
 It does not include items such as earnings and dividends on investments, deferred compensation or monies from retirement plans or annuities.